Canon 1D Mark IV vs Pentax K-1

 One feature that differentiates the K-1 and the 1D Mark IV is in-body image stabilization (IBIS).
 The K-1 reduces the risk of handshake-induced blur with all attached lenses, while the 1D Mark IV has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the K-1 uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the K-1 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The K-1 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Pentax K-1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.